Civic Movement for Subotica – Doves of Subotica: Alliance of Citizens of Subotica

 The Doves of Subotica dissolved on 5 April 1996 and was succeeded by the Alliance of Citizens of Subotica, a more traditionally structured political party.
 Slavko Parać, who was chosen as the party's first leader, said that the change was made "to win the majority in the municipal assembly [...] or, at the very least, to have so many supporters that without them decisions cannot be made that are of interest to all citizens."

 The SGS won six seats in the 1996 Subotica local elections.
 The elections did not produce a clear winner overall: the Alliance of Vojvodina Hungarians (VMSZ) won the greatest number of seats but was required to share power with rival parties.
 When the new local assembly convened on 3 January 1997, incumbent mayor József Kasza of the VMSZ was confirmed for a new term in office, while Veselin Avdalović of the Socialist Party of Serbia and Mirko Bajić of the SGS were both chosen as deputy mayors.
 Later in the year, the SGS took credit for improving the work of the local government by requiring the VMSZ and SPS to negotiate with each other on local issues.

 The SGS maintained a working relationship with other Vojvodina autonomist parties in this period and was a founding member of the Vojvodina Coalition.
 The party did not, however, contest the 1997 Serbian parliamentary election at part of this group but instead ran its own electoral list in the Subotica division.
-The list faired poorly, falling well below the electoral threshold.
+The list fared poorly, falling well below the electoral threshold.

 Ilija Šujica was described as the SGS's interim leader in a 1998 news report.
+Mirko Bajić left the SGS to join the Democratic Party in late 1999.

-Mirko Bajić left the SGS and joined the Democratic Party in late 1999.
-The SGS lost much of its relevance after this time.
-The party contested the 2000 Yugoslavian parliamentary election in the Subotica division in an alliance with the "Vojvodina Opposition"; their list again fell below the electoral threshold.
-In the concurrent 2000 Subotica local election, the SGS ran in an alliance with the Vojvodina Opposition and the DSHV and did not win any seats.
+Klara Kodžoman Pejić was chosen as the SGS's new leader on 30 June 2000.
+The party contested the 2000 Yugoslavian parliamentary election in the Subotica division in an alliance with the "Vojvodina Opposition," and their list again fell below the electoral threshold.
+In the concurrent 2000 Subotica local election, the SGS ran in an alliance with the Vojvodina Opposition and the Reformists of Vojvodina (RV) and did not win any seats.

 The party remained active until at least 2003, when it unsuccessfully contested a by-election for the Subotica city assembly.
 It did not contest the 2004 local election in Subotica and appears to have dissolved before this time.